 Is Jenkins X a fork of Jenkins?

 No!
-Jenkins X currently reuses Jenkins Core and configures it to be as kubernetes native as possible.
+Jenkins X can orchestrate Jenkins by reusing it inside a container and configures it to be as kubernetes native as possible.

 We are huge fans of Kubernetes & the cloud and think its